emojicode/emojicode.github.io/src/reference/controlflow.md

 ## 🎍🐌 🎍🏎 Branch Speed

 >!H Don’t bother adding these decorators.
 The effects are minimal and only
 >!H useful in very specific cases.
-If you used improperly they might even
+If used improperly they might even
 >!H harm performance.

 The decorators 🎍🐌 (slow) and 🎍🏎 (fast) allow you to specify to the compiler